How to Choose a Myoelectric Hand

 Myoelectric hands come in many sizes and colors, and each manufacturer offers something different.
 Our prosthetists will share the features and benefits of popular hands by letting you try several models.

 Myoelectric technology has evolved but some limitations still exist.
-Myoelectric prosthetic users who need water resistance and additional durability could benefit from an electronically controlled hook.
+Myoelectric prosthetic users who need additional durability could benefit from an electronically controlled hook.
 For maximum durability and waterproof functionality, a body-powered prosthesis could be the best option for your primary prosthesis.
 A silicone prosthesis could be the best choice if you want a prosthesis that looks more natural.

 How Myoelectric Arms Are Controlled